 The implementation of these methods will look for special offers that are relevant for the subscription and select the best offer.

-We’ll leave the implementation of the above methods to later in the tutorial – they are “the glue” between the Ink part and the Java part.
+We’ll leave the implementation of the above methods to later in the tutorial – they are “the glue” between the Java part and the Ink part.

 Also, we will need to implement the promotions themselves: A_SpecialOffer interface (see below), an abstract base class (BaseOfferImpl), and two concrete implementations of promotions: